zenstruck/foundry/docs/index.rst

         .. code-block:: yaml

+            # config/packages/zenstruck_foundry.yaml
-            # config/packages/dev/zenstruck_foundry.yaml (see Bundle Configuration section about sharing this in the test environment)
+            when@dev: # see Bundle Configuration section about sharing this in the test environment
                 zenstruck_foundry:
                     auto_refresh_proxies: true/false

 Repository Proxy
 ~~~~~~~~~~~~~~~~